 On the return trip to the Bryson City train depot, we were all given a brochure of Christmas lyrics.
 The chef invited us all to sing along with him and to request our favorite carols.

 Then our freshly washed mugs were given back to us, packed in bubble wrap.
 We also received a nice bag to carry our candy bags and mugs (one per family).

 We had such a good time riding the Polar Express.
 And the next morning our 3-year-old grandson asked if we could do it again.

-You can choose from standard/coach, crown class and first class seating.
-We purchased the first class seating.
-It included the candy bags and the Polar Express souvenir mug.
+You can choose from standard/coach, crown class, and first-class seating.
+We purchased first-class seating.
+It includes the candy bags and the Polar Express souvenir mug.

-THE POLAR EXPRESS began it’s trek to the North Pole on November 7th and operates through Jan 4th of 2015.
-You can find the train schedule and purchase tickets here.
+THE POLAR EXPRESS begins its trek to the North Pole in November and operates through Jan 1st.
+You can click here to get more information and to buy your tickets.

 What special traditions do you have planned for the holidays?

 Originally posted in November 2014 and updated (links, info, etc.) on October 16, 2021